RoryDataScience/DimensionReduction/README.md

 **Categorical Data Feature Selection**
 - selectKBest and chi squared with ordinal and label encoding

-## What are the types of Dimension Resuction?
+## What are the types of Dimension Reduction?
 - Linear Dimension Reduction (Cohort One):
   - Missing Value Ratio
   - Low Variance Filter